bueti/bocker/README.md

 ## Usage

+There are some assumptions made:

+- The host you are running `bocker` has Docker installed
+- `docker login` was run successfully and you must have permission to push images

+Use `-h` to get help for each subcommand:

 ```sh
 $ bocker --help
 Bocker is a command line tool which creates a backup from a PostgreSQL database,